Policy: Academic Honesty

 1) Initial Consultation About the Complaint

-The director and faculty member together review the underlying documents to ascertain the nature of the plagiarism or cheating.
+The dean and faculty member together review the underlying documents to ascertain the nature of the plagiarism or cheating.
 Following this review, if there is significant evidence of cheating or plagiarism, the penalties described in this policy must apply to the case.

 2) Cases Involving First Offenses for Undergraduate Students Prior to Senior Year